About JOIN-HD

 Dr. Bonnie Hennig-Trestman

-HDYO Research Committee Co-chair
+HDYO Research Committee Co-Chair

 Dr Kelly Atkins

-HDYO Research Committee Co-chair
+HDYO Research Committee Co-Chair

 In addition to the HDYO team, JOIN-HD’s Scientific Oversight Committee and Family Advisory Board provide invaluable input to the registry.